 ARTICLE 15.
 FIRE FIGHTING; FIRE COMPANIES AND DEPARTMENTS; CIVILSERVICEFORPAIDFIREDEPARTMENTS.§8-15-8b.
-Authorized expenditures of revenues from the Municipal Pensions and Protection Fund and the Fire Protection Fund; deductions for unauthorized expenditures; record retention.
+Authorized expenditures of revenues from the Municipal Pensions and Protection Fund and the Fire Protection Fund; deductions for unauthorized expenditures;recordretention.

-1 (a) Money received from the state for volunteer and part-volunteer fire companies and 2 departments, pursuant to §33-3-14d, §33-3-33, and §33-12C-7 of this code, may not be 3 commingled with moneys received from any other source, except money received as a grant from 4 the Fire Service Equipment and Training Fund as provided in §29-3-5f of this code.
-Distributions 5 from the Municipal Pensions and Protection Fund and the Fire Protection Fund allocated to 6 volunteer and part-volunteer fire companies and departments may be expended only for the 7 following:
+(a) Money received from the state for volunteer and part-volunteer fire companies and departments, pursuant to §33-3-14d, §33-3-33, and §33-12C-7 of this code, shall be deposited into a bank account dedicated to state received funds and may not be commingled with moneys received from any source other than the state.
+Distributions from the Municipal Pensions and Protection Fund and the Fire Protection Fund allocated to volunteer and part-volunteer fire companies and departments may be expended only for the following:

-8 (1) Personal protective equipment, including protective head gear, bunker coats, pants, 9 boots, combination of bunker pants and boots, coats, and gloves;
+7 (1) Personal protective equipment, including helmet, bunker coats, pants, boots, gloves, or 8 combination of bunker pants and boots, coats, and gloves;

-(2) Equipment for compliance with the national fire protection standard or automotive fire apparatus, NFPA-1901;
+9 (2) Equipment for compliance with the national fire protection standard or automotive fire 10 apparatus, NFPA-1901;

-12 (3) Compliance with insurance service office recommendations relating to fire13 departments;
+(3) Compliance with insurance service office recommendations relating to fire departments;

-(4) Rescue equipment, communications equipment, and ambulance equipment: Provided,
+(4) Rescue equipment, communications equipment, and ambulance equipment: Provided, That no moneys received from the Municipal Pensions and Protection Fund or the Fire Protection

-That no moneys received from the Municipal Pensions and Protection Fund or the Fire Protection Fund may be used for equipment for personal vehicles owned or operated by volunteer or part-

-17 volunteer fire company or department members;
+Fund may be used for equipment for personal vehicles owned or operated by volunteer or partvolunteer fire company or department members;